binwiederhier/pcopy/README.md

 paste on any connected machine to STDOUT (`ppaste > file.txt`).
 If you don't have pcopy installed, you can also use its super simple REST API to copy/paste, e.g. via `curl`.

-The optional web UI allows you to paste text or upload files (even if they are gigabytes in size), and generates temporary links you can share with others.
+The web UI allows you to paste text or upload files (even if they are gigabytes in size), and generates temporary links you can share with others.

 **Features:**
 * 📋 Copy/paste across computers (via STDIN/STDOUT)
-* 🔒 HTTPS-only secure server (via cert-pinning)
+* 🔒 HTTPS secure server (via cert-pinning)
 * 🔑 Clipboards can be password-protected, or they can be open for everyone
 * 📚 Support for multiple clipboards (e.g. personal, work, ...)
 * 🌎 Simple [Web UI](#web-ui-for-uploading-text-snippets-or-large-files) for uploading text snippets or large files
 * 🔗 Direct temporary links to clipboard content (with TTL/expiration)
-* 💻 No-install `curl`-compatible clipboard usage
+* 💻 No-install `curl`-compatible clipboard usage (e.g. `curl nopaste.net`)

 To see what else pcopy can do, check out the **[live demo](#demo)** or the **[videos](#videos)**.